Basket Weave Knit Stitch (Free Printable)

 These two rows create a garter stitch border, which helps prevent the edges from curling.

-Repeat rows 1 and 2 a further 4 times (6 rows in garter stitch in total).
+Repeat rows 1 and 2 a further 2 times.

 Basketweave Pattern